vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *śabalākārake devi tṛtīye dvādaśīkalā * //173//

 This fi rst part of the *japa* is to proceed as follows: The adept is to imagine that along his *suṣumnā* are tiered the nine constituent *cakras* of the *śrīcakra* \(from its square outside part to the central triangle\), each associated with one of the nine *cakras* of his yogic imaginal body, from the *mūlādhāra* to the *dvādaśānta* .
-Going upward along this axis, the *kuṇḍ alinī* is conceived of as being threefold.
+Going upward along this axis, the *kuṇḍalinī* is conceived of as being threefold.
 Its lower part, from *mūlādhāra*

 to the heart

-*cakra* \( *hr̥daya* or *anāhata* \), is the so-called *agnikuṇḍ alinī* ; it is fi ery and associated with emanation, *sṛṣṭi* .
-Then, from heart to *bhrūmadhya* \(the *cakra* between the eyebrows, also called *bindu* or *ājñā* \), extends the *sūryakuṇḍ alinī* , which is solar and associated with conservation, *sthiti* .
-Third, from *bhrūmadhya* to *dvādaśānta* , rises the *somakuṇḍ alinī* , which is lunar and linked to resorption, *saṁhāra* .
+*cakra* \( *hr̥daya* or *anāhata* \), is the so-called *agnikuṇḍalinī* ; it is fi ery and associated with emanation, *sṛṣṭi* .
+Then, from heart to *bhrūmadhya* \(the *cakra* between the eyebrows, also called *bindu* or *ājñā* \), extends the *sūryakuṇḍalinī* , which is solar and associated with conservation, *sthiti* .
+Third, from *bhrūmadhya* to *dvādaśānta* , rises the *somakuṇḍalinī* , which is lunar and linked to resorption, *saṁhāra* .

-This conception of the *kuṇḍ alinī* as in three sections that have respectively the nature of fi re, sun, and moon is found in several Tantric Śaiva texts.
-Its point seems to be to give a cosmic dimension to the ascent of the *kuṇḍ alinī* .
+This conception of the *kuṇḍalinī* as in three sections that have respectively the nature of fi re, sun, and moon is found in several Tantric Śaiva texts.
+Its point seems to be to give a cosmic dimension to the ascent of the *kuṇḍalinī* .

 148
 Now the adept is to imagine that in the *mūlādhāra* lies the fi rst part, or *kūṭa* , of the *ṣ rīvidyā* , *HA SA KA LA HRīṂ * .
 Then, in the heart *cakra* , is the second *kūṭa* , *HA SA KA HA LA HRīṂ * ; and in the *bhrūmadhyā* is the third *kūṭā* , *SA KA LA HRīṂ * .
 The enunciation of these three *HRīṂ * , like that of all *bījas* ending with *Ṃ * \( *bindu* \), is deemed \(as said in *śl. * 170\) to be prolonged by a subtle phonic vibration, the *nāda* , which goes through eight ever subtler phonic stages, the so-called *kalāṣ* , named *ardhacandra* , *rodhinī* , *nāda* , *nādānta* , *śakti* , *vyāpinī* , *samanā* , and *umanā* , with the last,